TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-typedoc.md

 # Monorepo Setup

 TypeDoc has dedicated support for monorepos.
-You can configure it to generation documentation for each package and merge the results into a combined set of documentation.
+You can configure it to generate documentation for each package and merge the results into a combined set of documentation.

 I created a top level `typedoc.jsonc` configuration file.